 Performance during the Regulatory Year: CML and CI are the KPIs set by Ofgem and used by the Company to measure the quality of supply and system performance.
+Both CML and CI are measured on a regulatory year basis.
 CML measures the average number of supply minutes lost for every connected customer due to both planned and unplanned power cuts that last for three minutes or longer.
 CI measures the average number of supply interruptions per every 100 connected customers due to planned and unplanned power cuts that last for three minutes or longer.
-Performance during the Regulatory Year was better than Ofgem's target for both CML and CI.
+Year was better than Ofgem's target for both CML and CI.

-In respect of the Business Plan commitments, the Company together with its affiliate (Northern Powergrid (Yorkshire) plc) had achieved 28% fewer unplanned power cuts and a reduction of the average length of unplanned power cuts by 37% (relative to the prior regulatory period).
+In respect of the Business Plan commitments, the Company together with its affiliate (Northern Powergrid (Northeast) plc) had achieved 28% fewer unplanned power cuts and a reduction of the average length of unplanned power cuts by 37% (relative to the prior regulatory period).
 Progress remains on track to achieve the continuous improvement target of 30% for the number of unplanned power cuts and 20% to 40% for the average duration.

-The Company invested £190.9million during the Regulatory Year through its approved Network investment strategy (2019/20: £195.8 million), which has been designed to deliver improvements in

-Network performance and increase resilience.
+The Company invested £251.1 million during the Regulatory Year through its approved Network investment strategy (2019/20: £252.2 million), which has been designed to deliver improvements in Network performance and increase resilience.
 Various major projects were undertaken to reinforce the primary Network, refurbish transformers, rebuild overhead lines, remove and replace oil-filled cables, change deteriorated poles, replace switchgear and install and commission new remote-control points.
 Whilst certain aspects of routine Network maintenance were rescheduled due to the Pandemic (to ensure operational integrity and uninterrupted Network performance to critical locations such as hospitals), all required maintenance work was completed during the Regulatory Year.
 This was facilitated by the utilisation of a supply of essential assets, held in stock specifically for such an eventuality.

 Further Network enhancements included the continued roll-out of the automatic power restoration system on the high voltage Network.
-This enabled the restoration of supply in under three minutes following an interruption available to a further 69,769 customers during the regulatory year, taking the total to 1,146,767.
+This enabled the restoration of supply in under three minutes following an interruption available to a further 314,903 customers during the Regulatory Year, taking the total to 1,127,339.
 At low voltage, in addition to the previous deployment of smart fuses to restore supplies in under three minutes to customers affected by intermittent faults, the implementation of next generation innovative low voltage technology devices continued with the addition of low-cost Network monitoring sensors.
 The devices enable the detection of developing faults so that they can be proactively managed whilst enabling the gathering of Network condition information.

-In relation to high voltage restoration, the Company's high-voltage restoration performance during the Regulatory Year averaged 51.2minutes (2019/20: 64.0 minutes), after allowing for severe weather incidents and other exemptions.
+In relation to high voltage restoration, the Company's high-voltage restoration performance during the Regulatory Year averaged 51.4 minutes (2019/20: 55.2 minutes), after allowing for severe weather incidents and other exemptions.